markkolich/curacao/README.md

 mvn -pl curacao-examples jetty:run
 ```

-Then hit http://localhost:8080/curacao in your favorite browser.
+Then hit <a href="http://localhost:8080/curacao">http://localhost:8080/curacao</a> in your favorite browser.

 ## License